Why some Shopify customers order then return constantly (and how to spot the pattern)

 - Multiple orders, same customer, same product, different variants

-2. The wardrobe
+2. The wardrober

-- Returns initiated 2-5 days after delivery
+- Returns initiated 2 to 5 days after delivery

 - Return reason "didn't fit" or "changed my mind"